Wisconsin's 89th Assembly district

-The 89th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in Northeastern Wisconsin, the district covers most of the eastern half of Oconto County, as well as neighboring municipalities in Marinette and Brown counties.
-It includes the cities of Oconto and Marinette, as well as the village of Suamico and the eastern half of the village of Howard.
-The district is represented by Republican Elijah Behnke, since May 2021.
+The 89th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in Northeastern Wisconsin, the district is entirely contained within central Brown County.
+It includes the village of Ashwaubenon and much of the west side of the city of Green Bay.
+The district contains Lambeau Field, home of the Green Bay Packers.
+The district is represented by Democrat Ryan Spaude, since January 2025.

 The 89th Assembly district is located within Wisconsin's 30th Senate district, along with the 88th and 90th Assembly districts.